 Which actor would refuse the movie industry's heftiest honour?
 Well, Marlon Brando would, and for a very unexpected reason.
 Instead of attending and collecting his Oscar statue in 1973 for his gut-wrenching role as Vito Corleone in The Godfather, he decided to boycott the event altogether and send the Native American civil rights activist Sacheen Littlefeather to the podium instead.
 While there, she read a letter from the actor that explained why Brando was rejecting the Oscar – due to "the treatment of American Indians today by the film industry."
 Not only did Marlon Brando's rejection of the Oscar go down in history as one of the most memorable moments of Oscar history, but this incident has also been etched onto the minds of audiences because The Godfather was a legendary film, and had saved Brando's career from hitting a point of no return.

-2. Hattie McDaniel becoming the first black Oscar winner
+2. Hattie McDaniel became the first black Oscar winner

 3. Heath Ledger's posthumous Oscar

 Hearts were shattered worldwide at the shocking demise of one of Hollywood's most iconic and versatile actors.
 Heath Ledger not only captured the true essence of every character he portrayed, but also weaved stories around it.
-He was one of the most stand out characters from the film – The Dark Knight - and it came as no surprise that he won the award for best supporting actor posthumously at the 2008 Oscars ceremony.
+He was one of the most stand-out characters from the film The Dark Knight, and it came as no surprise when he won the award for best supporting actor posthumously at the 2008 Oscars ceremony.
 His daughter going on-stage on his behalf to collect the award didn't leave a dry eye in the auditorium, or anywhere in the world.